cygni/texas-holdem-client-javascript/README.md

 ```

 ## Actions
 Ok, so it is not only about listening to events.
-Sometimes your player must make a move such as fold, raise etc. This is called an action handler and you register your handler like this:
+Sometimes your player must make a move such as `fold`, `raise` etc. This is called an action handler and you register your handler like this:

 ```javascript
 bot.registerActionHandler(({ raiseAction, callAction, checkAction, foldAction, allInAction }) => {